 Vannarith was raised by a single mother in a rural village in Cambodia (Stoung district, Kompong Thom province) , having gone through the civil war from 1979 to 1992.
 He obtained his higher education through various scholarships and fellowships – he obtained BA in International Relations from the Diplomatic Academy of Vietnam in 2002, MA in International Relations from the International University of Japan in 2006, Graduate Certificate in Leadership from the East-West Center in the United States in 2008, and PhD in Asia Pacific Studies from the Ritsumeikan Asia Pacific University (APU) in 2009.

-Currently, Vannarith is a regional coordinator and support officer of the Sasakawa Peace Foundation (SPF) in Southeast Asia, an adjunct Senior Fellow at the Cambodia Institute for Cooperation and Peace, and Vice-Chairman of the Cambodian Institute for Strategic Studies (CISS).
+Currently, Vannarith is Associate Fellow at ISEAS-Yusof Ishak Institute, Co-Founder and Chairman of the Mekong Center for Social Innovation, Co-Founder and Vice-Chairman of the Cambodian Institute for Strategic Studies (CISS), and Senior Fellow and Board Member at the Cambodia Institute for Cooperation and Peace .
 He was previously a Southeast Asia Consultant at the Nippon Foundation, a lecturer of Asia Pacific studies at the University of Leeds from 2013 to 2016, and served as Executive Director of the Cambodian Institute for Cooperation and Peace from 2009 to 2013.
 His research interests include international political economy, regional integration, security cooperation, governance, social innovation, with a focus on Southeast Asia.

 Feature in China Daily (page-32-vannarith-chheang)